heroku/template-java-spring-hibernate/README.md

-# Spring MVC and Hibernate template application
+# Groovy, Spring MVC and Hibernate sample application

 This is a template for a web application that uses Spring MVC and Hibernate.
 The sample code is a simple CRUD page that manipulates records for a single model object.